perwin/imfit/docs/imfit_tutorial.md

 ## Fitting Your First Image

 Imfit requires, as a bare minimum, two things:

 1. An image in FITS format containing the data to be fit;
 2. A configuration file describing the model you want to fit to the data.

-So to start off, we'll try fitting the image file ic3478rss_256.fits (which is a 256 x 256-pixel cutout from an SDSS r-band image) with a simple exponential model, which is described in the configuration file config_sersic_ic3478_256.dat.
+So to start off, we'll try fitting the image file ic3478rss\_256.fits (which is a 256 x 256-pixel cutout from an SDSS *r*-band image) with a simple exponential model, which is described in the configuration file config_sersic\_ic3478\_256.dat.
 To do the fit, just type:

 	imfit ic3478rss_256.fits -c config_exponential_ic3478_256.dat --sky=130.14

-(The "--sky-130.14" is a note to imfit that the image has had a background sky level of 130.14 counts/pixel previously subtracted; if we don't include this, imfit will get confused by the fact that some of the pixels have slightly negative values.)
+The `--sky=130.14` is a note to imfit that the image has had a background sky level of 130.14 counts/pixel previously subtracted; if we don't include this, imfit will get confused by the fact that some of the pixels in the image have slightly negative values.
+(Note that you can use `=` or a space to connect an option with its argument on the command line.)

-Imfit will print some preliminary information (confirming which files are being used, the size of the image being fit, the image functions used in the model, etc.).
+Imfit will print some preliminary information, confirming which files are being used, the size of the image being fit, the image functions used in the model, etc.
-It will then call the minimization routine, which by default prints a minimal set of updates for each iteration.
+It will then call the minimization routine, which prints a minimal set of updates for each iteration.
 At the end, a summary of the fit is printed (final chi^2, etc.), along with the best-fitting parameters of the model.
-These parameters are also saved in a text file: bestfit_parameters_imfit.dat, while also has a record of how imfit was called and a short summary of the fit.
+These parameters are also saved in a text file: bestfit\_parameters\_imfit.dat, while also has a record of how imfit was called and a short summary of the fit.
-(You can specify a different name for the output file via the --save-params option.)
+(You can specify a different name for the output file via the `--save-params` option.)

 Congratulations; you've fit your first image!

 	Reduced Chi^2 = 0.450366
 	AIC = 29524.514967, BIC = 29579.055814

 	X0		128.8530 # +/- 0.0517
 	Y0		129.1035 # +/- 0.0633
 	FUNCTION Exponential
 	PA		19.7364 # +/- 0.467417
 	ell		0.231428 # +/- 0.00333939
 	I_0		315.173 # +/- 1.33252
 	h		20.5726 # +/- 0.0748152

 ## Inspecting the Fit: Model Images and Residuals